 At the end of the course you will be asked to submit a mini-research project (to be done in small groups) applying network science to a social-science topic of your choice.
 We will guide you toward the definition of your topic throughout the course, and the exercises are also designed to feed into your final project – in the sense that you will be able to gradually build on their outcomes.
 The project counts 40% and will be submitted after the end of the course.
 The final project is marked according to five criteria, with max 8% marks for each of them: 1/Originality of the topic, 2/Suitability of the interpretation, 3/Quality of analysis, 4/Methods, and 5/Presentation.

 All submissions can be in English or French.

 An optional, preliminary session of 90 minutes on “Introduction to Python” is available for students with no previous familiarity with it.
-It will take place before the start of the course.

-– S2: Centrality measures, substructures, connectivity indicators and distance
+Centrality measures, substructures, connectivity indicators and distance.

-This module covers applied examples of weighted networks (co-occurrence of hashtags in Twitter, collaboration networks, airport networks, trade networks…).
+Applied examples of weighted networks (co-occurrence of hashtags in Twitter, collaboration networks, airport networks, trade networks…).

 Caldarelli, G. & Chessa, A. (2016).
 Data Science and Complex Networks: Real Cases Studies with Python.
 Oxford University Press.

 Menczer, F., Fortunato, S. & Davis, C.A.
 (2020).
 A First Course in Network Science.
 Cambridge University Press.